Hills and Mountains

 Scottish Munros, playing his bagpipes on each and every one of them.

 Highland Wildlife Park (Kincraig): Discover Scottish wildlife and endangered animals of the world's mountains and tundra in our spectacular setting.
 Drive around the Main Reserve in your own car and then investigate the walk-round area on foot.

-Cairngorm Brewery: The Cairngorm Brewery Company, established in 2001, is situated in the village of Aviemore within the Cairngorms National Park in the Highlands of Scotland.
-We brew traditional ales with a fresh new edge, by using well established brewing methods, the finest malted and roast barley, hops and crystal clear mountain water.
+Cairngorm Brewery: Cairngorm Brewery Company is a craft brewery established in 2001, situated in the village of Aviemore within the Cairngorms National Park in the Highlands of Scotland.
+We provide a selection of craft beers in both keg and bottles from a light continental style beer to a traditional Scottish Milk Stout.
 The Brewery is open to the public.
 We have a small shop selling our full range of bottles together with polypins and party barrels of our permanent and seasonal cask products.
 We provide tours and offer samples of our ales.

 Places to stay

 Ardlogie Guest House and Bothy: Welcome to Ardlogie, a friendly, relaxed guest house situated in a peaceful location close to the centre of Aviemore, with views towards the River Spey and the Cairngorm Mountains.
 Ardlogie Guest House is a convenient base for exploring all that the Cairngorms National Park has to offer including Winter sports, Walking, Cycling, Fishing, Watersports, Speyside Whisky Distillery tours and Wildlife Watching.
 We are also ideally located for The Speyside Way + Sustrans Route 7.
 At Ardlogie Guest House you are assured of a comfortable stay, a fine Scottish Highland Breakfast made from local produce and warm welcome from your friendly hosts Kevin & Kirsty.
 We also offer a variety of luxury self catering accommodation.